joakimcruden-ctrl/harmony-sase-azure-lab-backend-/README.md

   - Destroy/Delete: `pwsh scripts/Deploy-Lab.ps1 -Action destroy -AutoApprove` or `-Action delete`
   - Add RDP clients: append `-AddRdp` to include the optional `SASE-RDPClient` stack (disabled by default)
   - Optional params: `-SubscriptionId <GUID>`, `-Region "Sweden Central"`, `-RdpAllowedCidrs @("203.0.113.4/32")`

+Subscription selection mirrors the referenced project:
+- Preset sources checked in order: CLI param `-SubscriptionId` (optional), env `ARM_SUBSCRIPTION_ID` or `AZURE_SUBSCRIPTION_ID`, then local files `subscription.json` (with `subscriptionId`), `.azure-subscription` (plain GUID), `config/subscription.json`, or `scripts/subscription.json`.
+- If none found, the script uses the current `az` default; if none, it lists available subscriptions and prompts you to pick one, then runs Terraform under that context.
+You don’t need to pass a subscription on the command line.

 **Credentials and Access**